WSLC-FM

-WSLC-FM (94.9 MHz) is a commercial radio station licensed to Roanoke, Virginia and serving the New River Valley.
+WSLC-FM (94.9 MHz) is a commercial radio station licensed to Roanoke, Virginia and serving the Roanoke Valley and New River Valley.
 WSLC-FM is owned and operated by Mel Wheeler, Inc. It airs a country music radio format, using the moniker "94.9 Star Country."
 WSLC-FM's studios and offices are on Electric Road in Roanoke.
 The transmitter is off Honeysuckle Road in Bent Mountain.

 The station is powered at 100,000 watts effective radiated power (ERP) on a tower 1962 feet in height above average terrain (HAAT).
 The Class C signal can be heard over much of Southwest Virginia and into North Carolina and West Virginia.
 On occasion, WSLC-FM can be picked up more than 200 miles away.

 History

 WDBJ-FM

 On July 11, 1948, the station signed on as WDBJ-FM.
 It was owned by the Times World Corporation, publisher of The Roanoke Times-World, which in 1955 started Channel 7 WDBJ-TV.
 At first, WDBJ-FM simulcast its AM counterpart, AM 960 WDBJ (now WFIR).

 In the early 1960s, WDBJ-FM was separately programmed with an automated beautiful music format, which lasted till the mid-1990s.
 The station concentrated on instrumental versions of popular songs, as well as Broadway and Hollywood showtunes.